nychealth/mpv-vaccine-data/README.md

-# monkeypox-vaccine-data
+# mpv-vaccine-data
-This repository contains data on Monkeypox vaccinations in New York City (NYC), from the NYC Department of Health and Mental Hygiene.
+This repository contains data on MPV vaccinations in New York City (NYC), from the NYC Department of Health and Mental Hygiene.